 Fake accounts are a growing problem for online platforms, with cybersecurity expert Dan Woods estimating about 80% of social media and online dating user accounts to be fake4 and in many cases controlled by bots.
 There are both benign and malicious reasons for the creation of fake accounts.
 Benign fake accounts tend to be created manually, while automation is used to drive malicious fake account creation and usage.
 Benign fake account creation is mainly driven by the desire for privacy and anonymity, while malicious fake account creation is driven by financial objectives using fraudulent means.

 In the next article of this series, we are going to dig deeper into why automation is essential to commit fraud and monetize fake accounts at scale.
 We will also cover the impact these accounts have and how they cost platforms and their users large amounts of money each year.
 Time will also be allocated in the next article to explore why some businesses do not care about the existence of fake accounts on their platforms and are unwilling to take steps to mitigate them.

 For any application on account info, an analysis of how this could be abused ought to be performed.
 The above material could be used as a template for this analysis.

-In part 2 of this topic, we’ll look deeply into the technical means that attackers use to create and use fake accounts, and provide recommendations for countermeasures.
+In future articles in this series, we’ll look deeply into the technical means that attackers use to create and use fake accounts, and provide recommendations for countermeasures.